Accessibility supported technologies

-The WCAG 2.0 sufficient techniques include ways of using specific technologies that currently cannot be considered accessibility supported in the context of the typical New Zealand Government website.
-In particular, and for the time being, these include the sufficient techniques for PDF, Flash and Silverlight.
+The WCAG 2.1 techniques include ways of using specific technologies that currently cannot be considered accessibility supported in the context of the typical New Zealand government website.
+In particular, and for the time being, these include the techniques for PDF.

 Common ways of using these technologies are not accessibility supported in the user agents that a site’s visitors can be reasonably expected to be using.

-Specifically, unless a government organisation has control over its users’ operating system and assistive technologies, all but the very simplest uses of PDF, Microsoft Word, Flash and Silverlight cannot be relied upon to meet a variety of basic WCAG 2.0 success criteria.
-This is because these technologies have variable and, in some cases, very limited accessibility support on the Mac OS and Linux platforms for screen reader users.
+Specifically, unless a government organisation has control over its users’ operating system and assistive technologies, all but the very simplest uses of PDF and Microsoft Word cannot be relied upon to meet a number of basic WCAG 2.1 success criteria.
+This is because these technologies have variable accessibility support on the macOS, iOS, Linux and Android platforms for screen reader users.

-The situation is very similar on the Linux platform, as it is with technologies such as Flash and Silverlight.
+The situation is very similar on the Linux and Android platforms.

-As the accessibility support for these technologies improves, it should become permissable to rely on them for the delivery of web content in the context of most New Zealand Government websites.
+As the accessibility support for these technologies improves, it should become permissible to rely on them for the delivery of web content in the context of most New Zealand government websites.